department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 -----

 ### How do I get these disability benefits through the BDD program?
 You'll need to apply.
-The application process will depend on where you're stationed.
+The application process depends on where you're stationed.

 #### If you're stationed in the U.S.
-You can apply for benefits online, by mail, or in-person. <br>
+You can apply for benefits online, by mail, or in person. <br>
 [Learn more about how to apply for benefits](/disability-benefits/apply/).

 To complete the process you'll need to:
 - Submit your service treatment records along with your application, **and**
-- Be available for 45 days from the date you apply to have a VA medical exam, **and**
+- Be available for 45 days from the date you apply for a VA medical exam, **and**
-- Finish all phases of the VA/DoD medical separation examination processes before your release from the military
+- Finish the VA/DoD medical separation examination process before your release from the military

 #### If you're stationed overseas.
 Depending on where you're stationed, you can start your claim at a BDD office or through the “Fly-in” claim process, which lets you apply by fax or email before your in-person appointment. <br>
 [Find out how to apply overseas](/disability-benefits/apply/claim-types/predischarge-claim/overseas/).

 **Need help applying?** If you’re on a military base or other installation, contact your local Transition Assistance Office or ACAP Center (Army only) to make an appointment to attend a VA benefits briefing.
 At this briefing, you’ll learn how to start your claim.
-You can also call us toll free at <a href="tel:+18008271000">1-800-827-1000</a>.
+You can also call us toll-free at <a href="tel:+18008271000">1-800-827-1000</a>.

 <br>